Emmanuel Sanders Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Season Stats

-- Sanders has seen the ball thrown his way eight times in the red zone this season, 10.1% of his team's 79 red zone pass attempts.
+- With eight targets in the red zone this season, Sanders has been on the receiving end of 10.1% of his team's 79 red zone pass attempts.

-- The Bills have run 59.1% passing plays and 40.9% rushing plays this season.
-They rank eighth in the NFL in scoring.
+- The Bills, who rank eighth in the NFL in points scored, have attempted a pass 59.1% of the time while running the ball 40.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Buccaneers.